Flips in Two-dimensional Hypertriangulations: Introduction

 In this paper, we study flips in the family of hypertriangulations of a finite set of $n$ points in the plane.
-Hypertriangulations were introduced by Olarte and Santos \cite{OlSa21} as a tool to study the Baues problem for families of plabic graphs related to the totally positive Grassmannian \cite{Pos18}.
-These are triangulations induced by projections of an $(n-1)$-dimensional hypersimplex to the plane.
+The term {\it hypertriangulations}, or more generally, {\it hypersimplicial subdivisions}, was introduced by Olarte and Santos~\cite{OlSa21} to study the Baues problem for families of plabic graphs related to the totally positive Grassmannian \cite{Pos18}; these constructions and their connections to plabic graphs appeared in earlier works by Postnikov \cite{Pos18} and Galashin \cite{Gal18}.
+Hypertriangulations are triangulations induced by projections of an $(n-1)$-dimensional hypersimplex to the plane.
 To explain these concepts, we fix an integer $k$ between $1$ and $n-1$, called the \emph{level}, and we write $\Delta_n^{(k)}$ for the $k$-fold scaling of the convex hull of the barycenters of the $(k-1)$-dimensional faces of the standard $(n-1)$-simplex, $\Delta_n = \Delta_n^{(1)}$.
 Correspondingly, we write $\Level{A}{k}$ for the set of $k$-fold sums of the points in a given set of $n$ points, $A = \Level{A}{1}$.
 The projection fixes a bijection between the vertices of $\Delta_n$ and the points of $A$ and, by construction, maps the vertices of $\Delta_n^{(k)}$ to the points of $\Level{A}{k}$.
 The hypertriangulations follow by selecting and projecting appropriate subsets of the $2$-dimensional faces of $\Delta_n^{(k)}$.
-The subclass of coherent level-$k$ hypertriangulations are also known as \emph{weighted order-$k$ Delaunay triangulations}, defined by generalizing order-$k$ Delaunay triangulations \cite{Aur90} to the weighted setting.
+The subclass of coherent level-$k$ hypertriangulations are also known as \emph{weighted order-$k$ Delaunay triangulations}, defined by generalizing order-$k$ Delaunay triangulations \cite{Aur90} to the weighted setting as suggested in \cite{EdOs22}\footnote{More formally, given a set of points in $\Rspace^2$ with assigned real weights, we lift the points to paraboloid $y=x_1^2+x_2^2$ in $\Rspace^3$ and shift each point vertically according to its weight.
+Considering the convex hull of all $k$-fold sums of the lifted points we obtain the order-$k$ Delaunay triangulation of the original weigthed point set.
+Varying the weights, we may obtain all coherent hypertriangulations as described in Section \ref{sec:2.3} below.
+An alternative way to obtain order-$k$ Delaunay triangulations is using duals to $k$th-order power diagrams (weighted order-$k$ Voronoi diagrams), see \cite[Sect.
+13.6]{Ede87}.}.
 The case $k=1$ corresponds to the family of usual triangulations of the set $A$ that can be viewed as (tight) subdivisions induced by the projection of (the vertices of) the standard simplex $\Delta_n$ on the points of $A$.
-Our main result establishes flip-connectivity of level-2 hypertriangulations of generic point sets.
+Our main result establishes flip-connectivity of level-2 hypertriangulations of generic point sets, as stated and proved in Section~\ref{sec:4}.

 \begin{maintheorem} For every generic point set $A \subseteq \Rspace^2$, the level-$2$ hypertriangulations of $A$ are flip-connected. \end{maintheorem}